brucemack/WARS-Birdhouse/README.md

 WARS LoRa Birdhouse Project
 ===========================

-The objective of this project is to explore the potential of using low-cost LoRa radios to build simple mesh networks for pasings text messages around town.
+This project explores the potential of using low-cost LoRa radios to build simple mesh networks that can pass text messages around town.

-Nodes on the network are autonomous, solar-powered birdhouses that each contain a 100mW radio.
+Nodes on the network are autonomous, solar-powered birdhouses that each contain a 100mW radio (Semtech SX1276).
 These birdhouses can run 24x7 assuming reasonable weather conditions.

+Commodity components have been used to keep birdhouse costs to a minimum.

-The software supports a simple message routing protocol that allows packets to "hop" between houses in the network to reach their final destination.
+The software supports a simple message routing protocol that allows packets to "hop" between houses to reach their final destination.

-Messages have been rounted between birdhouses that were separated by approximately 1 kilometer.
-Antenna hieght is important.
+Messages have been successfully routed between birdhouses that were separated by approximately 1 kilometer.
+Antenna height is important.

 An internet gateway is also under development.